 As it’s a small tweak but I believe it’s going to affect websites which is using too many advertisements above the fold or content falls down below the fold.
 Though, actual data will come in upcoming days when we will see what ad placement works best and what ad placement can lower down your site ranking.
 Even after Panda update last year, on Webmaster forum many SEO expert suggested to lower down the ads above the fold to recover from Google panda.
 But, an official post now confirmed the same.

 How to Test your site against Page Layout Algo:

-You can use Google Browser Size tool to see if your site content is coming below the fold or above the fold.
+You can use Google Browser Size tool (Now part of Google analytics) to see if your site content is coming below the fold or above the fold.
 You can always tweak your theme and make changes or you can wait for some day and see if your ranking or traffic drops.
 If it does, it’s high time to tweak your theme and make It more reader friendly.
-You can learn more about browser size tool here.

 When I check ShoutMeLoud using this tool, I feel it might not fit the best ad guideline suggested by this new algo, but for now I’m planning to wait and watch for any change, as I already replaced major 350 ad box above post with 468*60 and it makes post look more cleaner.
 Though, I might get rid of 728*90 ad @header in coming days, but before that I will love to see any change in traffic.

 Here is a video by Matt Cutts, in which he shared about how much ad and content should be above the fold.
 Forward the video to 20.00t minutes to see his point on Ads above the fold: